Ricardo’s Tax Policy is hereby published in response to Finance Act 2016 s161 Schedule 19

 Ricardo is a global engineering and strategic, technical and environmental consultancy business, with an ambition to be the world’s pre-eminent brand in the development and application of solutions to meet the challenges in the transportation, energy and scarce resource sectors, in the UK and globally.

-Ricardo operates in more than 20 countries throughout Europe, North America, Africa, the Middle East, and Asia.
+Ricardo operates in more than 20 countries throughout Europe, North America, Africa, the Middle East, Asia and Australasia.
 It contributes to those countries through the payment of Corporate and Payroll Taxes, Value Added and Sales Taxes, Customs Duties and other taxes and levies.

 Ricardo’s Tax Strategy is to support the business, our customers, shareholders and employees, and all other stakeholders including National and Regional Tax Authorities by operating in a tax efficient and tax compliant manner within the spirit of the relevant tax legislation.